neicnordic/sensitive-data-archive/sda/cmd/verify/verify.md

 - `DB_CACERT`: Certificate Authority (CA) certificate for the database to use

 ### Storage settings
-The verify service requires access to the "archive" storage, to configure such the following config is needed:
+The verify service requires access to the "archive" storage.
+To configure that, the following configuration is required:
 ```yaml
 storage:
   archive: